chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/iis_site.md

     it { should have_binding('https :443:www.contoso.com sslFlags=SslMapCert') }

-Testing a site with 128-bit TLS/SSL enabled:
+Testing a site with 128-bit SSL enabled:

     it { should have_binding('https :443:www.contoso.com sslFlags=Ssl128') }